-Apart from experiencing Chiang Mai’s uniquely charming atmosphere, which made me feel well and relaxed – other things that everyone will inevitably do, is to eat and – most likely – have a massage.
+Apart from experiencing Chiang Mai’s uniquely charming atmosphere, which made me feel well and relaxed, other things that everyone will inevitably do is to eat and most likely have a massage.
 Chiang Mai is full of restaurants and massage parlours.
 They cater for both the Thais and the tourists.
-I have seen a lot of Thai people having a massage all the time.
-Clearly, the ritual of massage seems to be an integral part of their culture and the way of living.
+I’ve seen a lot of Thais having a massage, all the time.
+Clearly, the massage ritual seems to be an integral part of their culture and the way of living.

 I stayed in a very nice and comfortable Pingviman Hotel, on Samlan Road.
-Surely, being in that beautifully designed hotel, with a heated swimming pool, considerably contributed to my overall enjoyable stay in Chiang Mai.
-I had a breakfast in the hotel, with the choice of both European and Thai food.
+Surely, being in a beautifully designed hotel, with a heated swimming pool, considerably contributed to my overall enjoyable stay in Chiang Mai.
+I had my breakfasts in the hotel, with a choice of both European and Thai food.
 It is probably needless to say that I only had Thai food.
 It brought excitement every morning when I went for breakfast, because of novelty and unusual flavours.

-Of all restaurants that I visited in Chiang Mai, I would select two, where I think that the food was excellent and I went back to both of them several times.
-In terms of cost, the typical meal was between 50-70 baht and with a drink, the bill would almost never be more than 100 baht.
+Of all restaurants that I visited in Chiang Mai, I would select two with excellent food and I went back to both of them several times.
+In terms of cost, a typical meal was between 50-70 baht.
+With a drink, the bill would almost never be more than 100 baht.

 I had excellent Pad Thai and spring rolls in this restaurant.

-The other restaurant that I suggest is on Tha Phae Road.
-When you pass the Tha Phae Gate, if you walk all the way towards the Night Market, the restaurant is located on the right hand side, before you turn into Chang Klan road.
-The restaurant is very distinctive and it is impossible to miss it.
+The other restaurant that I want to suggest is on Tha Phae road.
+When you pass the Tha Phae Gate and you walk all the way towards the Night Market, the restaurant is located on the right hand side, slightly before you turn to Chang Klan road.
+This restaurant is very distinctive and it’s impossible to miss.

 I had an excellent egg noodle soup with squid in this restaurant.
 The soup comes in many different varieties and you can choose whatever you fancy at the time.
 Prices are also either 50 or 60 baht per portion.

-I had a massage 6 times during my 8 days in Chiang Mai.
+I had a massage 6 times in my 8 days in Chiang Mai.
 The best massage salon that I visited is Shanta @ The Canal.
-It is in Sri Poom Road, in the north-east corner of the old town.
+It’s in Sri Poom Road, in the old town’s north-east corner.
 You will find this salon on the main road that encircles the old town.
-It is almost opposite of the food market on the other side of the canal.
+It’s almost opposite of the food market, on the other side of the canal.

-I had a neck & shoulder and a full body oil massage in this place and both were really very good.
+I had the Neck & Shoulder and the Full Body Oil massage in this place and both were very good.
 Ladies that massaged me were very experienced and very friendly.
 I went there around 7pm and at that time there were not many patients.
-Some people were having a foot massage, but main rooms upstairs were all empty and I didn’t have to wait at all.
-You can see a price list below showing available services in this particular establishment.
+Some people were having a foot massage, but upstairs the main massage rooms were all empty and I didn’t have to wait.
+You can see the price list below, showing all available services in this particular establishment.

-More adventurous people can also try other local delicacies to which we are not accustomed to – such as shark fin soup.
+More adventurous people can also try other local delicacies to which we are not accustomed – such as the shark fin soup.

-Another alternative could be to check a stall with assorted fried edible insects – I tried a grasshopper, more as a curiosity.
-It was perfectly OK to eat it despite being an insect, but it was not as good as, for example, fried skid.
+Another alternative could be to check fried insects – I tried the grasshopper, more as a curiosity.
+Despite being an insect, it was perfectly OK to eat, although it was not as good as fried squid, for example.

-And this is an obvious example of differences that I am talking about – a meat stall in the market in Barcelona that sells local products:
+And this is an obvious example of differences that I am talking about – a meat stall in the market in Barcelona selling local products.

 In any case, both the concept and the aim are the same – the only difference is the presentation.